 Ori Cloud Bed

-Ori also introduced Cloud Bed, which would be available to consumers next year.
-Designed by MIT professor Kent Larson, the Cloud Bed is a ceiling retractable bed, which rises up to fix into the ceiling when not in use, leaving behind a wonderful sofa to use during the day.
-More information and pricing details are expected to roll out soon.
+Designed by MIT professor Kent Larson, the Ori Cloud Bed is a ceiling retractable bed, which rises up to fix into the ceiling when not in use, leaving behind a cozy sofa to use during the day.